Dpdl-io/DpdlEngine/README.md

 # What is Dpdl?

 Dpdl is a <ins>**rapid development** programming language</ins> and <ins>**constrained device** framework</ins> with built-in database technology.
-Dpdl enables access to the Java platform JRE API and to external java libraries and supports the <ins>embedding and on-the-fly execution</ins>
+Dpdl enables access to the Java platform API's and to external native libraries and supports the <ins>embedding and on-the-fly execution</ins>
 of other programming languages like **ANSI C, C++, Python, Julia, JavaScript, Lua, Ruby, Java and Clojure** directly within Dpdl code.

 Further programming languages and natural language interpreters can be added as extensions and embedded via a dedicated plug-in interface and configuration.
 For example the ROOT C++ Data Analysis framework from Cern is also available as Dpdl language plug-in.